zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

 ## <a id="install-dependencies-for-rpmem-shuffle-extension"></a>5.
 Install dependencies for RPMem shuffle extension
 ---------------------------

+If you have completed all steps in installation guide,  you can ignore this section and refer to [6.
+Install RPMem shuffle extension for Spark](#6-install-rpmem-shuffle-extension-for-spark).

 ### 5.1 Install HPNL (<https://github.com/Intel-bigdata/HPNL>)
-If you have completed all steps in installation guide,  you can ignore this section and refer to [5.3 Configure RPMem extension for spark shuffle in Spark](#53-configure-rpmem-extension-for-spark-shuffle-in-spark).

 ----------------------------------------------------------